 It was after 7pm when we left the Blue Hole.
 We’d been on the road for a solid 12 hours at that point and had two hours of driving before reaching our final destination of the day, Albuquerque.

-Our last stop of day 3 was to the Sandia Peak Tramway in Albuquerque.
+Our last stop of day 3 was at the Sandia Peak Tramway in Albuquerque.
 Ideally, it is best to ride the tramway when it is daylight or as the sun is setting but due to our late arrival and early departure the following day, the last uphill ride of the day at 9pm was all or nothing so we went for it.

 We had the tram to ourselves (a car can carry a maximum of 50 passengers) on the way up and were able to take photos of Albuquerque without having to elbow anyone in the face to get the hell out of my way.
 The ride is 2.7 mi / 4.35 km long from the base (6,559 ft / 1,999 m to the observation deck at Sandia Peak (10,378 ft / 3,163 m) and takes 15 minutes.
-It is the longest aerial tram in the US and has the third longest span in the world.
+It is the longest aerial tram in the US and has the third-longest span in the world.

 Fun fact: Every day, a tramway worker rides on top of the tram car to the observation deck.
 They observe the cable on their ride up to ensure the cables are working properly.